Sitecore/Sitecore-Azure-Quickstart-Templates/MODULES.md

 ## Example

-Here is an example of `modules` parameter with Bootloader and Web Forms for Marketers module definitions for XP0 environment:
+Here is an example of `modules` parameter with Bootloader and Web Forms for Marketers module definitions for XP Single environment:

 ``` JSON
 {